minoobeyzavi/Transpara/NOAA-Interface.md

  Add a key to header as "token" with the value "dmvfhINKHBVgAWGFxEsicLiaMAhNKSgy".

+ ### Question:
+ How to pass the results to our Visual KPI software using Postman?

  3. Clear out Base Address and all fields related to Current Value, Trend Data, Historical Value, Historcial Data.</br>
  4. Enter the following:</br>
  ```